venkata-pavani/Secure-and-Private-AI/README.md

 7. k.view -- returns a new tensor with same data of k and size (a,b)
 8. torch.from_numpy(vector_name) -- converts numpy array into torch

+## Learning Gradient Descent, Forward Propogation, BackPropogation

+In MNIST dataset we pass images through Neural Network and enable it to predict images with higher probability

+## GradientDescent

+Goal: Minimize the Loss so as to make better prediction of numbers better (i.e, maximizing the propbability)

+How?

+We adjust these network parameters and minimize the loss which is done by using **Gradient Descent**.
+We have to minimize this gradient so as to minimize the **loss

+## BackPropogation